Raiders vs Chargers

 One might think that Russia would leave Ukraine alone following the agreement, especially with the threat of nuclear power diminished.
 However, on April 3rd, 2008 an intense debate began about extending a Membership Action Plan to Ukraine.
 This would allow Ukraine to gain membership in NATO, a military alliance dedicated to preserving peace and security in the North Atlantic area.
 Putin outright opposed the idea.

 Putin continued his violence against Ukraine between February and March 2014, when he seized Crimea, a Ukrainian peninsula with a predominantly ethnic Russian population.

-In December of 2021, Putin continued his demands for a security guarantee from NATO and the United States that Ukraine never is admitted.
+In December 2021, Putin continued his demands for a security guarantee from NATO and the United States that Ukraine never is admitted.
 The Biden administration outright rejected this request.
 Tensions continued brewing until February 24th of this year when Russia launched a full-scale invasion of Ukraine.
 It’s important to note, however, that not only were Putin’s actions condemned across the world, but also within Russia.
 As of now, there are anti-war protests within the country, and hundreds of citizens are being arrested for their opposition to Putin’s decision.

 Possible World War III?

 Whispers of a possible war have been floating around America for the past week, uncertainty increasing with every new event.
 It’s impossible right now to say for certain whether or not a World War or even a war involving America at all will result from the events.
 All that can be said for certain is that Putin is making his aggression towards any countries that intend to help Ukraine on a military level very clear.
 Putin continues to take steps that unnecessarily escalate the situation to a nuclear level.